gloryadeh/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 3-add_nodeint_end adds elements to the end of the list 4-free_listint frees a list
-5-free_listint2 frees a list and sets the head to NULL
+5-free_listint2 frees a list and sets the head to NULL 6-pop_listint.c deletes the head node of a list and returns the head nodes data